Catrobat/Catroid/README.md

 Catroid
 =======

-An Catrobat IDE for Android.
+A Catrobat IDE for Android.